History, tourist information, and nearby accommodation

 But this is not a dry museum; Fort George is still a fully functioning military barracks.
 It is thus the only Historic Scotland property still fulfilling its original purpose.

-One unusual feature is a dog cemetery for regimental mascots and officers dogs.
+One unusual feature at Fort George is a dog cemetery for regimental mascots and officers dogs.
 This is one of only two such dog cemeteries in Scotland.
+The cemetery is outside the northern perimeter wall, and you can look down on it from the Duke of Cumberland's Bastion and Prince Henry Frederick's Bastion.

 About Fort George